EGalahad/motivo-tutorial/README.md

 3. $z$: the projection of a reward function into the latent space
 4. $\pi(s, a, z)$: the best policy for reward whose projection is $z$

-Thus FB model can be understood as a latent space goal conditioned reinforcement learning framework, where the latent space is automatically constructed with dynamics prediction/occupancy measure approximation as the self-supervision signal.
+The training of FB model can be understood as a latent space goal conditioned reinforcement learning framework, where the latent space is automatically constructed with dynamics prediction/occupancy measure approximation as the self-supervision signal.

+The zero-shot reward inference process can be understood as a latent space goal retrieval process, where the goal is given by the sum of latent $B(s^+)$ for states $s^+$ in the buffer and weighted by the reward function.